Thursday, 21 April 2016

 Gok Turk coin, 6th, Horse and Crescent.

-Yet, in respect of style and possible designs, other royal marks as found on coins and seals can't be discarded likewise.
+Yet, other royal marks as found on coins and seals.
 These were, again, the emblems (coats of arms) of a clan, tribe, or family among the nomadic populations of Eurasia.
-They represent mostly animals, more or less stylised, with a totemic and protective function.
+They represent mostly animals, more or less stylised, with totemic and protective functions.
 It should here be reminded that medieval chronicles record how Oghuz tribes' tamgha were mostly birds of prey.
-They are often matched with star and crescent to reinforce the idea of the divine favor and origin of the ruling dynasty.
+They are often matched with stars and crescents to reinforce the idea of the divine favour and origin of the ruling dynasty.

 Gok Turk coin, 6th-7th, verso with royal mark